Seemavij/shanaya/README.md

 #### - Header

-The header features the Chemstore logo, navigation for products in the centre and three icons to the right, a search icon, an account icon and a bag icon.
+The header features the Shanaya logo, navigation for products in the centre and three icons to the right, a search icon, an account icon and a bag icon.

 ![Header](documentation/images/header.png)